jniluo15/jbcs_git_basics/README.md

 #### Part 4 - Merge New Feature into Dev Branch via GitLab
 Git merging can be done both locally via the command line, or remotely using a `merge request` via GitLab (Note: a `merge request` on GitLab is equivalent to a `pull request` on GitHub, both are completing a merge of branches!).
 When working by yourself, when you have full permissions to all project branches, you will likely use the terminal to conduct your merges.
 When working on a collaboration project, where usually only a select group of people (like your Team Leader) have permission to merge into production branches, you will more often initiate a merge via GitLab and a `merge request`!
 Let's start with the `merge request` method!

-See the [git documentation](https://git-scm.com/docs/git-merge) for more information on the `merge` command!

 ###### Browser - GitLab:
 - See new `link-files` branch (either a message will pop up or if no message in view use the branch pull down to see)